khaled-benahmed/Prosit_java/README.md

 We want to disallow adding an animal with a negative age and should throw an exception.
 Create a class called "InvalidAgeException" to handle this exception.
 Correct the errors in the "main" method.

-These instructions are important for handling exceptions and ensuring that your program functions correctly.
-Update your GitHub repository's README to document these changes and additions.